decentespresso/de1app/documentation/decent_user_interface.md

 >Returns the page namespace of  _page_name_ , or an empty string if the page has no associated namespace.

-<a name="dui_page_show"></a>
+<a name="dui_page_load"></a>

-**dui page show**  _page_name ?args?_
+**dui page load**  _page_name ?args?_

-**dui page show_when_off**  _page_name ?args?_
+**dui page show**  _page_name_

 >Hides the currently visible page and shows the requested page.
-During this process, the page commands **load**, **show**, and **hide** are invoked if they exist in the page namespace; if there exists page actions matching the same events, they are invoked too.
+During this process, the page actions **load**, **show**, and **hide** are invoked if they exist in the page namespace; if there exists page actions matching the same events, they are invoked too.
 Each of these 3 callbacks is invoked using as 2 first arguments the name of the page to hide and the name of the page to show.
-All additional arguments in  _args_  are passed through to the page *load* command and/or to the page load action.
-This allows passing values to pages instead of relying on global variables.
+All additional arguments in  _args_  are passed through to the page **load** command and/or to the page load actions.
+Use this to initialize pages with specific data, instead of relying on global variables.

+>**dui page show** does the same as **dui page load** except that the **load** actions are not invoked.
+For example, this can be used when returning from a dialog page, you just want to show the page that invoked the dialog without re-loading its data.

+>If the page to be shown is the same page to be hidden, nothing is done, except if the option **-reload yes** is passed to **dui page load**.
+This is useful when a page needs to be reloaded from the same page (for example, to show different data).

+>The actual sequence of events performed when changing pages is the following:

+>1.

+>2.

 <a name="dui_page_add_action"></a>